-As required by the Companies Law and the Parent Company's Articles of Association, 10% of the profit for the year attributable to shareholders of the Parent Company before contribution to Kuwait Foundation for the Advancement of Sciences, National Labor Support Tax, Zakat and Board of Directors' remuneration is transferred to statutory reserve.
+As required by the Companies Law and the Parent Company's Articles of Association, 10% of the profit for the year attributable to shareholders of the Parent Company before contribution to KFAS, NLST, Zakat and Board of Directors' remuneration is transferred to statutory reserve.
 The Parent Company may resolve to discontinue such annual transfers when the reserve exceeds 50% of the capital.
 This reserve is not available for distribution except in cases stipulated by Law and the Parent Company's Articles of Association.
-The Parent Company's shareholders at the Annual General Assembly Meeting held on March 28, 2019, approved to stop the transfer to the statutory reserve as the statutory reserve balance exceeded 50% of the Parent Company's capital.
+The Parent Company's shareholders at the Annual General Assembly Meeting held on March 28, 2019, approved to discontinue the transfer to the statutory reserve, as the statutory reserve balance exceeded 50% of the Parent Company's capital.